- University Bulletin

 - For all students: GAME 220 counts as Arts (GA); GAME 250 and GAME 251 count as Quantification (GQ); GAME 160N counts as Interdomain – Arts (GA) and Humanities (GH); GAME 140 and PSYCH 244 count as Social Sciences (GS).

-- For Computer Science students: All 400-level GAME courses count as Supporting and Related Areas courses.
+- For Computer Science students: All 400-level GAME courses count as Supporting and Related Areas courses for your major.

-- For Software Engineering or Computer Engineering students: GAME 450 and GAME 480 count as Technical Elective courses.
+- For Software Engineering or Computer Engineering students: GAME 450 and GAME 480 count as Technical Elective courses for your major.